 The Group holds collateral against loans and advances to customers in the form of pledge over cash deposits, mortgage interests over property, guarantees and other pledge over equipments and/or receivables.
-Estimates of fair value are based on the value of collateral assessed at the time of borrowing, and generally are not updated except when a loan is individually assessed as impaired.
-Collateral generally is not held over loans and advances to banks.
+Estimates of fair value are based on the value of collateral assessed at the time of borrowing, and are generally not updated except when a loan is individually assessed as impaired.
+Collateral is generally not held over loans and advances to banks.